gobolinux/Documentation/content/latest/Recipes/Writing-Recipes/Binary-Recipes.md

 Binary recipes (recipes that install precompiled binaries of software, rather than compiling it from source) are permitted but discouraged where possible.
-These recipes should have `_bin` suffixed to the version number as a marker, for example `Sun-JDK 1.6.0_03_bin`, even where there is no corresponding source recipe.
+These recipes should have `_bin` suffixed to the version number as a marker, for example`Firefox 1.36.0_bin`, even where there is no corresponding source recipe.

 Source recipes are preferred where possible, as these allow optimisation and bugfixing, but binaries are acceptable in some circumstances.

-In general, a binary recipe will be accepted if it meets one of the following criteria:
+In general, a binary recipe will be accepted if it meets one of the following
+criteria:

 1. The software is only available in this form from the vendor. `Sun-JDK` is an example of this.